Mingo Creek (Schuylkill River tributary): History

-Province Island was situated between Church and Eagle creeks.

-An excerpt of the island reads from The History of Philadelphia's Watersheds and Sewers compiled by Adam Levine, Historical Consultant, Philadelphia Water Department:
+An excerpt of Province Island reads from The History of Philadelphia's Watersheds and Sewers compiled by Adam Levine, Historical Consultant, Philadelphia Water Department:

 Newesingh, or Navisink—so called by the Indians and Minquas, Boon's by the Dutch and Swedes, Province by the English before the Revolution, and State by the Americans after that time—a piece of cripple meadow and marshland surrounded by water, bounded by the Schuylkill River, Booke or Bow Creek, Minquas Creek and Church Creek.
 It was granted in 1669 by the Dutch governor, Peter Stuyvesant of New York to Peter Cock confirmed to him in 1681 by Governor Francis Lovelace of New York, and reconfirmed by Penn after his arrival.
 The western abutment of Penrose Ferry Bridge is on this island.
 It was the place upon which the first pest house, or hospital for the treatment of pestilential diseases, was erected by the province of Pennsylvania, from which it received the name Province Island.
 After the State government was formed it was called State Island, for the same reason.

 "Islands in the Delaware and Schuylkill Rivers Within the Boundaries of Philadelphia From the Public Ledger Almanac for 1882".
 Public Ledger Almanac: 1879.
 Pages 3 and 5.

-Kingsessing Creek ran north to the current day Eastwick, and has been since culverted and buried.
+Kingsessing Creek ran north into the current day Eastwick, and has been since culverted and buried.
 A channel was built and diverted the flow into the Darby Creek at one point.
 The Geographic Names Information System lists this buried stretch as a separate entry as Mingo Creek.